Autodesk Mudbox Software | Get Prices & Buy Official Mudbox 2025

 Manipulate 3D models by painting directly onto them across multiple channels or by adding resolution to a mesh in places that need it.

-Autodesk Mudbox is a 3D sculpting and painting tool for creating realistic and stylised characters and environments.
+Autodesk Mudbox is a 3D sculpting and painting tool for creating realistic and stylized characters and environments.
 Its accurate and efficient toolset allows artists to sculpt highly-detailed models and paint stunning textures.

 Autodesk Mudbox is used by a variety of professional VFX and game studios due to its versatile sculpting tools and its ability to create high-resolution meshes and textures.